THE PLANNER

 • No categorising afterwards

-Structured spontaneity gives your brain permission to relax because chaos is contained.
+Structured spontaneity gives the brain permission to relax because chaos is contained.

 2. The Imperfect Month